 How much does hydroseed cost?

-Hydroseeding is usually priced based on the square footage of the area you want to be seeded.
-For standard lawns under a quarter-acre, you can expect to pay between $500 and $3,500 for professional hydroseeding services.
+Hydroseeding is usually priced based on the square footage of the area you want seeded.
+Expect to pay between $650 and $2,200 for professional hydroseeding services, according to data from Angi.

 Can I hire someone to hydroseed my lawn?

-Yes, absolutely!
+You can definitely hire someone to hydroseed your lawn.
 Many professional lawn care companies offer this service.
-In fact, professional hydroseeding is recommended over a DIY job because most homeowners see better results when an expert completes the work.
+In fact, we recommend professional hydroseeding over a DIY job because most homeowners see better results when an expert completes the work.
 In most cases, the added labor cost is worth the investment.

 Can I use my lawn after hydroseeding?

-Just like with traditional seeding, you should limit any foot traffic on a hydroseeded lawn until after the grass is long enough to mow — usually around three to four weeks with hydroseeding.
+Just like with regular seeding, you shouldn’t walk on a hydroseeded lawn until the grass is long enough to mow.
+This usually takes three to four weeks.
 The longer you wait, the better established the grass will be, and the less damage you’ll do.

 Should I use hydroseed or regular seed?